How to Take Care of School Shoes So They Last Longer

 Label Them

-Kids are notorious for losing stuff.
-When it comes to PE time, it’s easy for shoes to get lost or mixed up with others.
-Add a name label to the inside of each shoe, or simply write their name using a permanent marker on the inside.
+To help avoid this, add a name label to the inside of each shoe, or simply write their name using a permanent marker on the inside.
 When this starts to fade, make sure to re-write their name.
 This is the first step in this guide because you can’t care for your school shoes and make them last longer if they are lost!

-Use A Waterproof Spray To Make Them Last Longer
+Use A Waterproof Spray

 Waterproofing your school shoes is essential to help keep the elements out, and to keep them looking their best for longer.
 Water causes leather to shrink and it may dry the leather out over time, so it really pays to waterproof them.